Rendaw/continuations/readme.md

 ```

 # Usage

+Make suspendable methods by adding `throws SuspendExecution` to the signature.
+Suspendable methods can be called from other suspendable methods.
+Don't catch `SuspendExecution` explicitly (catching a less specific exception class such as `Exception` or `Throwable` is fine).

 Classes and methods that can be suspended need to be instrumented.
 This can either be done with a Java agent at runtime, as each class is loaded, or at compile time with an instrumentation step.